Island of Isolation in Java with Example

 Get Job-ready: Java Course with 45+ Real-time Projects! - Learn Java

 In our last tutorial, we discussed Java Generics.
-Now, in this Java Island of Isolation tutorial, we are going to learn about what is an island of isolation in Java, this is a subpart to Java garbage collection.
+Now, in this Java Island of Isolation tutorial, we are going to learn about what an island of isolation is in Java, which is a subpart of Java garbage collection.
 Moreover, we will discuss how to make an object eligible for Garbage collection.

 So, let us start the Island of Isolation in Java.

-In Java, object destruction is taken care by the Garbage Collector module and the objects which don’t have any references to them are qualified for garbage gathering.
-Java garbage collector is a specialist, proficient to distinguish this sort of objects.
+In Java, object destruction is taken care of by the Garbage Collector module, and the objects that don’t have any references to them are qualified for garbage collection.
+Java garbage collector is a specialist, proficient in distinguishing this sort of object.

-• When object 1 references Object 2 and Object 2 references Object 1, but neither Object 1 nor Object 2 is referenced by some other object than that is an island of confinement.
+When Object 1 references Object 2 and Object 2 references Object 1, but neither Object 1 nor Object 2 is referenced by any other object than that is an island of confinement.

 Do you know What is Java Garbage Collection?